statespace-tech/toolfront/docs/pages/get_started/community/contributing.md

 # Contributing

 Thank you for your interest in contributing to ToolFront!
-We welcome contributions from the community.
+We :heart: contributions.

 ## Getting Started